Red Hat Container Development Kit

 Get started with containers on macOS, Microsoft Windows, or Linux

 To save you from having to assemble a container development environment from scratch, Container Development Kit delivers the latest container tools in a Red Hat Enterprise Linux virtual machine that you can use on your macOS, Microsoft Windows, or Red Hat Enterprise Linux system.
 In addition, you have your choice of virtualization platforms (VirtualBox, Hyper-V, and the Linux KVM/libvirt hypervisors are all supported).
-All of the VM configuration details on your system are handled for you by Vagrant, an open-source tool for creating and distributing portable and reproducible development environments.
+All of the VM configuration details on your system are handled for you by MiniShift, an open-source tool that helps you run OpenShift locally.

 Exclusive for Red Hat® Developers community members